-How Holiday Booking Scams Work
+How to Spot a Holiday Booking Scam

 In the last few years, holidaymakers have been duped out of thousands of pounds following the rise of travel cyber scams.
 Fraudsters have taken to posing as legitimate holiday property owners and tricking innocent people into handing over their hard-earned cash.

 Action Fraud reported that in 2015 a whopping £11.5 was stolen by online scammers.
 A massive 425% increase from £2.2 million in 2014.
 It’s estimated the average person is conned out of £3,000 which has led to ill-health for almost half of the victims.

 How Do They Do It?

 Catching onto these cyber criminals has proven difficult due to the smart and efficient methods that trick holidaymakers.
 Property rental scammers work in one of three ways.